Cthulhu2/webchat/README.md

 # Building
 This is a Netbeans 8.1 project with no maven and gradle.
 So, probably, you have to download some dependency libraries.
-Put they into the 'lib' project directory.
+Put them into the 'lib' project directory.

 - [Spring Security Core 4.0.1] (http://mvnrepository.com/artifact/org.springframework.security/spring-security-core/4.0.1.RELEASE)
 - [Spring Security Web 4.0.1] (http://mvnrepository.com/artifact/org.springframework.security/spring-security-web/4.0.1.RELEASE)